xelfer/nZEDbgo/README.md

 1. I encourage you to look through go.sh and see what it does, and ensure i'm not hacking your gibson

 2. Launch a "Ubuntu Server 14.04 LTS" - ami-41128a7b, the t2.micro tier works fine if you're just starting out, and it's free for a year for new AWS accounts.
+Alternatively, a fresh install of ubuntu on a home machine will probably work, but it's untested.

 3. ssh to said machine